nazodane/gsclock/README.md

 2. Setup your Arduino Uno R3 like this (XXX: not safety-verified yet):
 ![Arduino Setup Image](gsclock_arduino_uno_sketch.png)

 3. Install the main script of gsclock and its dependencies via pip!
-The build starts automatically!
+The build also starts automatically!
 ```bash
 pip install git+https://github.com/nazodane/gsclock.git
 ```